ammy20019/Login2Explore/README.md

 •	Nimble, Simple to use, In Memory, Real-time DBMS.<br>

 ## Release History
 Released on 06-04-2021.
-For detailed code and connection : index.html
+For detailed code and connection : WebForm -> public_files -> index.html

 ## Table of contents
 •	Creating a Developer Account and Generating Connection<br>